abdelwahab01630/abdelwahab01630/README.md

     def say_hi(self):
         print("
-              Hello world, I'm Abdelwahab, a data scientist with 1 year of experience.
-Adept at
-              developing, understanding, and interpreting complex models of analysis.
-Able to clearly present findings and research in a multitude of settings.
-An organized and efficient worker with the ability to work autonomously or in a team.
               I am interested in discussing anything regarding Data and Machine Learning and Deep Learning.

               I am passionate about: